 Peaceful by nature, the molly is great for freshwater community tanks.
 They’re easy to care for and can adapt well to most standard tank setups.

 In the wild, you can find mollies throughout North and South America.
-They typically inhabit slow-moving tropical rivers teeming with vegetation.
+They typically inhabit slow-moving tropical rivers teeming with vegetation and even venturing into brackish and shallow marine waters.

 Since their introduction to the world of fishkeeping, mollies have been cross-bred a lot!
 As a result, you can find a wide range of colors and species to enjoy.